 The code was profiled on a GTX470 GPU, with a Q6600 CPU.
 Feel free to benchmark on your own configuration, and share the results:

 You will notice that for very few keys (less than ~30,000 keys), the CPU performs better.
 However, for larger number of keys (more than ~ 1M), the GPU performs around 50x - 80x faster.
 Furthermore, the time taken by GPU sort seems to vary by very little up to about 1 million keys.
 The linear relationship becomes evident only after this point.
 This is because a large amount of parallel work is required to fully saturate the GPU, and before this point, any increase in work amount will have little to no impact on GPU performance.

-You can browse the code along with this article, and also check it out on github:
+You can browse the code along with this article from the link at the top of this article, and also check it out on GitHub.

 Debdatta Basu is a student at Indian Institute of Technology, Roorkee, currently pursuing his Bachelor's Degree in Electronics and Communication Engineering.
 He has four years of experience with C++, C#, Computer Graphics, and Parallel Programming.